VincentSeven/hello-world/README.md

 Hi Humans!

 I like Nixie Clock.
 If you love it,too.
-We can talk with each others.
+We can talk with each other.